 Additionally, the EIDL program provided cash advance grants of up $10,000 upon completion of a loan application.
 However, as of July 11, the entire $20 billion allocated for these grants has been paid out, which means they are no longer available.
 If this money was used to cover paid leave, payroll or increased costs due to coronavirus, it was completely forgiven.

 In addition to direct stimulus check payments and the other programs listed above, the CARES Act offers Americans a number of other important benefits.
 These cover student loan payments and interest, retirement accounts, paid sick leave and more.
 Read on to learn about what else is available for you.

 Federal Income Tax Filing Extension

-The deadline for filing tax returns for 2019 has been officially pushed back three months to July 15.
+The deadline for filing tax returns for 2019 has been officially pushed back three months from April 15 to July 15.
 The extension also applies to tax payments owed for 2019 and estimated tax payments for 2020.
 People who use the extension will not incur late fees, and they do not need to file extra paperwork, as the extension is automatic.

 Rent and Mortgage Payment Relief